BrandonWarrior/Elland-Road-Leeds/README.md

 ###The Header

 - The header shows the name of the website and te navigation.

 ###The Footer
-- The footer has a background color of blue with
+- The footer has a background color of blue #0000FF that contrast with icons and text in yellow #FFFF0.

+- The social links uses clickable icons for each social media logo that links to each page in a seperate window.

 ##Matchday Memories

+- The Matchday Memories page gives the user infomation and historic facts about the sport events held at the venue over the years.

+- Uses images from the day of the events.

 ##The Gallery

+- The Gallery page gives the user a visual tour of the what is inside and around the ground.

+- Has a video link to showcase the atmosphere at a sold out event.

 ##Validator Testing